• Skip to primary navigation

 • Preheat the oven to 350°F / 180°C.

-• Sift the remaining cocoa powder with the flour and baking soda.
+• In a large bowl, whisk the flour and baking powder together.
 Set aside.

 • Gently fold in the dry ingredients until you don’t see any more white streaks.
 Don’t overmix.